wunused/divergent-representations-artifacts/README.md

 ### Getting Started

-Install git and clone this repository, ensuring that all submodules are downloaded and initialized (example shown for Debian-based Linux systems):
+Install git and clone this repository, ensuring that all submodules are downloaded and initialized (examples are shown for Debian-based Linux systems):

 ```
 $ sudo apt update && sudo apt install -y git